exclusive: the coach & rodarte collaboration is here

 Stuart: I think it's quite rare that designers get to sit down and work together from different companies and different worlds.
 The thing that was the most exciting for me was when I brought references just to start the conversation and the thoughts that Kate and Laura had were just so different to anything I would have started with.
 They were coming from a really different place, you know.
 When those first ideas came up I knew that I would have never come up with them alone, and that was really exciting.
 Kate and Laura were able to do something really different with the Coach archives.

 Doing a collaboration like this must offer an interesting opportunity in terms of plugging into another designer's working process and ideas.

-Laura: Yeah I think so, I feel like anytime I can work in a new scenario, in a new way, whether that's doing costumes for something or a collaboration like this, I like to take the opportunity to learn more about designing.
-When you're working with your own company you have a set of rules that you work within, and though you're constantly questioning those rules, you really use a different part of your brain with that kind of thing.
+Laura: Yeah, I think so.
+I feel like anytime I can work in a new scenario, in a new way — whether that's doing costumes for something or a collaboration like this — I like to take the opportunity to learn more about designing.
+When you're working with your own company, you have a set of rules that you work within, and though you're constantly questioning those rules, you really use a different part of your brain with this kind of thing.
 It's a definite learning process.
-This is the first time Kate and I have ever worked on a handbag, and people always ask us about doing them, but creating something like that really stretches your imagination and your understanding of how to utilise your taste and ideas in a new format.
-So working with Stuart I definitely learned a lot.
-We're all like minded in what we care about -- that commonality is what helped the two brands come together.
+This is the first time Kate and I have ever worked on a handbag.
+People always ask us about doing them, but creating something like that really stretches your imagination and your understanding of how to utilize your taste and ideas in a new format.
+So working with Stuart, I definitely learned a lot.
+We're all like-minded in what we care about — that commonality is what helped the two brands come together.